kubesphere/website/content/en/blogs/install-kubernetes-using-kubekey.md

 - All nodes must be accessible through `SSH`.
 - Time synchronization for all nodes.
 - `sudo`/`curl`/`openssl` should be used in all nodes.
 - You can install docker on all nodes in advance.
 Alternatively, KubeKey will install docker automatically as it installs Kubernetes.
-An image mirror is recommended to be prepared if you have trouble downloading images from `dockerhub.io`.
+A registry mirror is recommended to be prepared if you have trouble downloading images from `dockerhub.io`.
 For more information, see [Configure registry mirrors for the Docker daemon](https://docs.docker.com/registry/recipes/mirror/#configure-the-docker-daemon).

 ## Dependency Requirements